 Look for any oil leakage on the ground or around the engine.
 This may be a sign of a faulty or broken gasket that may need to be replaced.

 When is the time to call a professional to fix the lawnmower?

-Most often, following the above troubleshooting steps should resolve any issue with mower that starts then dies.
-But if it still doesn't start or the problem persists, you may have to bring it to the service center.
+Most often, following the above troubleshooting steps should resolve any issue with a mower that starts then dies.
+But if it still doesn’t start or the problem persists, you may have to bring it to the service center.

 If your mower is still under warranty, you should contact the manufacturer to locate the designated service center in your area.
-You can check with a local engine repair shop to get it fixed for out of warranty period mower.
+You can check with a local engine repair shop to get it fixed for of warranty period mower.
 There are also some lawn mower brands that you should avoid.

 Over to you

 Having a faulty lawn mower is a great inconvenience.
 The mower isn’t a cheap gardening tool, and you should get it repaired instead of buying a new one.

 Whenever you start having a problem with your lawnmower engine starting or stalling, you should start by following the above methods to troubleshoots.